nullplatform/terraform-provider-nullplatform/README.md

 To consume this provider without it being published to the terraform registry, follow these steps:

-- Clone this repo and build the `terraform-provider-mock` binary:
+- Clone this repo and build the `terraform-provider-nullplatform` binary:
   ```bash
   make build
   ```